Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 consists of trees which are the grafting of an $I$-labeled tree and $J$-labeled tree, which are necessarily unique, and either some edge has length $\infty$ or the root edge has length $0$.
 In other words the intersection is contained in the image of

 This implies the boundary condition for morphisms in $\mathrm{Top}_\subset$ is satisfied by the partial composites.
 Similarly, consists of the points which are the grafting of an $I$-labeled tree and a $J$-labeled tree, which are necessarily unique, and some edge has length $\infty$ or the root is labeled by $A$.
-In other words, the intersection is contained in the image of which show the module composites also satisfy the boundary conditions.
-The first condition follows from the fact the partial composites of $\mathring{W}_{(0,\infty)}(O)$ and $\mathring{W}(R)$ are open inclusions \cite[Proposition 4.8, Proposition 6.8]{malin2}, and the second condition follows from the behavior of the $W$-construction with respect to length $0$ edges. \end{proof}
+In other words, the intersection is contained in the image of which show the right module composites also satisfy the boundary conditions.
+The second condition follows from the fact the partial composites of $\mathring{W}_{(0,\infty)}(O)$ and $\mathring{W}(R)$ are open inclusions \cite[Proposition 4.8, Proposition 6.8]{malin2}, and the third condition on closures follows from the behavior of the thickened $W$-construction with respect to length $0$ edges together with our requirement that $O$ and $(R,A)$ are closed. \end{proof}

 Let us now define the Koszul dual cooperad.
 This version appears in \cite[Section 6]{ching_salvatore} where it is observed that it coincides with the version originally defined in \cite{ching_2005}.
 It bears the name ``bar construction'' because Ching observed in his thesis that it is isomorphic to $B(1,O,1)$, a bar construction with respect to the $\circ$-product.